ShinethemeTeam/wpbooking/readme.txt

 = Our company just for hotel management, can I disable Tour service? =

-We are build each kind of service on plugin like Accommodation and Tour.
-When create new service you can choose just for Accommodation.
+We are build each kind of service on plugin like Restaurant and Tour.
+When create new service you can choose just for Restaurant.

 = I have another question? =